-By choosing to add a pet to their lives, pet owners dedicate large portions of their time, energy, and income to their beloved animals.
-All pet owners want what’s best for their pets, including the best possible veterinary care.
+When you add a pet to your life, you dedicate large portions of your time, energy, and income to your beloved animal.
+Like all pet owners, you want the best for your pets, including the best possible veterinary care.
 But as veterinary technology improves, the cost of proper veterinary care often goes up along with it.
-While pet owners need to prepare for unexpected fees, there are ways for pet parents to save big bucks at their vet.
+As a pet owner, you need to prepare for unexpected costs, and pet insurance can be a big help.

 Depending on the company, pet insurance can cover routine and preventative care, accidents, illnesses, emergencies, and specialist care.
 Finding the best coverage for you and your pet can mean a world of difference in accessing the best veterinary care.